NormandaleWells/CSn/Guiding-principles.md

 Different languages support these paradigms to different degrees, so the code here for different languages may be inconsistent in that regard.
-My C++ code will tend to be more generic, my Java code more object-oriented, and both incorporate functional programming principles where appropriate.
+My C++ and Python code will tend to be more generic, my Java code more object-oriented, and both incorporate functional programming principles where appropriate.